 Data Science Meetups & Communities in New Hampshire

-- NH Data Science Meetup (Manchester): Manchester’s other group for data junkies covers a broader range of topics but skews toward participants well-versed in computer science.
-The standard meeting includes one or two presentations from outside speakers on topics they’re passionate about.
+NH Data Science Meetup (Manchester): Manchester’s other group for data junkies covers a broader range of topics but skews toward participants well-versed in computer science.
 Past speakers have discussed leveraging machine learning in healthcare settings, using geospatial tools in Python, and analyzing results to rank college sports teams.

-- Science Cafe New Hampshire: Science Cafe meets at a Nashua pub the first Wednesday of the month before coming to a Concord sports bar the third Tuesday of the month.
+Science Cafe New Hampshire: Science Cafe meets at a Nashua pub the second Wednesday of the month before coming to a Concord sports bar the fourth Wednesday of the month.
 Over food and drinks, attendees get two hours worth of presentations on everything from wine chemistry to composting, with software developers and university mathematicians and economists showing up often to talk about big data, polling, and machine learning algorithms.

 Data Science Conferences & Workshops in New Hampshire

 If you want a huge conference dedicated to data science, take the train to Boston.
 Below are a couple of niche conferences that alight in the Granite State every few years: